 How to claim reliefs

-If you have a claim to relief that reduces your ATED charge to nil, you can make a claim using a Relief Declaration Return for each relief you claim.
+If you have a claim to relief that reduces your ATED charge to nil, you can submit a Relief Declaration Return using the ATED online service.

 There are a number of exemptions from ATED:

 - charitable companies using the dwelling for charitable purposes – make sure all of the exemption conditions are met in section 42 of the ATED: technical guidance

 - public bodies – there are lists of exempt public bodies in section 43 of the ATED: technical guidance